Makeshift/SyrniaBotcheckBot/README.md

 * Simply install with Greasemonkey or Tampermonkey, then browse to the Syrnia homepage.

 ## ADVANCED
-The bot >currently< will only run completely autonomously doing one thing at a time.
-You'll notice on line 226, there is
+The bot _currently_ will only run completely autonomously doing one thing at a time.
+You'll notice on line 221, there is
 ```javascript
 locationText('work', 'fishing', 'Small fishing boat'); //Temporary until we get an array going
 ```